The UNC Policy Manual

 Each student who will receive a Joint Degree must be approved by each UNC institution whose name will appear on the diploma using the institutional process for certifying a student to receive a degree.

 F. Dual Degree Programs.
 A Dual Degree program involves two academic units, either at the same institution or at different institutions, including non-UNC institutions, in a formal agreement to offer two degrees as part of a program of study that will result in a student being awarded both degrees (two diplomas).
 While such programs offer the advantage that some course work may count for each degree, the requirements for each of the two degrees in a Dual Degree program must be substantially equivalent to the requirements for a student taking only one of the degrees.
 For example, a juris doctorate and an MBA could be linked in a Dual Degree program.
-While SACSCOC must approve dual degree arrangements, these arrangements are considered by the UNC System Office as articulation agreements among existing degree programs and do not require additional approval by the UNC System Office or the Board.
+If institutional accreditors must approve dual degree arrangements, these arrangements are considered by the UNC System Office as articulation agreements among existing degree programs and do not require additional approval by the UNC System Office or the Board.

 H. Discontinuation of Academic Degree Programs.
 The Board of Governors has the authority to establish and discontinue degree programs.
 A constituent institution may recommend the discontinuation of a degree program at any time.
 The proposal for discontinuation should provide a reasonable time for currently-enrolled students to complete their academic requirements or provide an alternative way for these students to complete their program of study.
 The constituent institution may submit a letter for approval to reinstate the degree program within five years of its discontinuation.
+If one partner institution elects to withdraw from a joint academic degree program, the remaining institution may continue to offer the program as a standalone degree.
+The institution must submit a teach-out plan for the joint program and provide documentation of institutional resources to support the program as a standalone offering.

 I. Program Consolidation.
 Constituent institutions may request that two or more existing degree programs be discontinued in order to be combined in a single degree program.
 If the resulting consolidated program differs substantively from the component programs in both curricular requirements and program classification, then the constituent institution must complete an abbreviated request for establishment for expedited review by the UNC System Office and approval by the Board as a new degree program.
 Alternately, a constituent institution may seek to discontinue one or more degree programs to become concentrations or tracks within another degree program whose core requirements and program classification will otherwise not change.
 In this case, the request for establishment and board approval as a new program are not required, but for the programs to be discontinued, the request to discontinue must be completed and approved by the board.
 Constituent institutions should work closely with the UNC System Office to assure the correct steps are taken for consolidation requests.

-IV.
+III.
 Other Matters

 A. Effective Date.
 The requirements of this regulation shall be effective on the date of adoption of this regulation by the president.